prajulchauhan/AWS/Assignments/day_2/README.md

 ### Task 2

-> Make LAMP setup with 2 instances in each private subnets.
+> Make LAMP setup with 2 instances as Webservers in each Private Subnets & Databases in Protected Subnets.

+### Task 3

+> Launch a public load balancer that would forward the requests to these 2 LAMP instances.
 > Server-1 should serve a webpage that would say "Hi! i am server 1"
 > Server-2 should serve a webpage that would say "Hi! i am server 2"

-### Task 3

-> Launch a public load balancer that would forward the requests to these 2 LAMP instances